rbicelli/pfsense-zabbix-template/README.md

 /url/local/bin/php /root/scripts/pfsense_zbx.php cron_cleanup
 ```

-**NOTE**: When used in multiple gateways scenario, speedtest results are OK only with default gateway.
+**NOTE**: With *pfSense < 2.7*, when used in multiple gateways scenario, speedtest results are OK only with default gateway.
 This is a known behavior that must be fixed upstream.

 ## Credits